The Chef’s Responsibility and Nutrition: A Practical Guide to Healthy Cooking

 4. Flavor Enhancement

-5. Meal Planning & Prep
+5. Meal Planning and Preparation

 6. Mindful Eating

-7. Education & Awareness
+7. Education and Awareness